mbrubeck/robinson/README.md

     ./target/robinson --html file.html --css file.css

 The rendered page will be saved to a file named `output.png`.
 To change the output filename, use the `-o` option.
+To switch to PDF output, use add `--format pdf`.